mlabs-haskell/ytxp-lib/docs/templates/transaction-family-template.md

 - A description sufficient for non-technical, semi-technical, and technical reviewers to understand what the transaction family does and why it exists.
   Specifically, business stakeholders should understand what the transaction represents; management and product-owners should get a understanding of how "large" of a transaction family this is and be able to make effort estimates for implementation; and auditors, developers, or other specifiers should be able to get a complete picture of the family.
-- A description sufficient to implement a `YieldedTo` script that encodes the business logic described in the family, as well as to test the behavior of the family in a black-box manner.
+- A description sufficient to implement a `AuthorisedScript` script that encodes the business logic described in the family, as well as to test the behavior of the family in a black-box manner.
 - A description sufficient to implement an offchain function that builds and submits a transaction that is part of this family, as well as to test such transaction building and submission in a black-box manner.

 Not all sections will be equally relevant for all stakeholders.